schmarion/buzz-el/README.md

 # buzz-el

-> Towards universal entity linker and beyonds 🚀
+> Towards a universal entity linker and beyond 🚀

 ## Project description